//echo "Main

 3/4 cup packed light brown sugar

-3 tablespoons Armagnac In a heavy saucepan simmer cream with butter and brown sugar, stirring, 3 to 4 minutes, or until slightly thickened.
+3 tablespoons Armagnac In a heavy pan simmer cream with butter and brown sugar, stirring, 3 to 4 minutes, or until slightly thickened.
 Remove pan from heat and stir in Armagnac.
 Sauce keeps, covered and chilled, 1 week.
-Reheat sauce before serving.
+Reheat before serving.

 Serves: 6